cfragoas/HeuCov/README.md

 # HeuCov
- HeuCov is a heuristic location alocation of broadcast station method that uses
+HeuCov is a heuristic method for location allocation of broadcast stations from a single frequency.
-    Terrain data (without cartographic projection)
+The method uses Terrain data (without cartographic projection) for finding good locations for multiple broadcast stations.
-    Multiple broadcast stations with fixed eirp power and height
+The stations are condidered to have the same EIRP and of height above soil.
-    Coverage data using ITU 1546-1 propagation method
+Coverage is modeled using the ITU P.1546-1 propagation model for the optimization.

-The method is decribed in https://biblioteca.sbrt.org.br/articles/1905 (portuguese)
+The method is decribed in "Heuristic Based Location Allocation of Single Frequency Network Stations" to be published at the IEEE Transactions on Broadcasting.